• Skip to primary navigation

 heart rock

 I believe it all started on February 14, 2011.
 I had not seen William in a few months.
 Very early that morning the phone wakes me from a sound sleep and it is him.
-“I just wanted to be the first to ask if you would be my Valentine.
-I hope I did not wake you.”
-It was such a loving, sweet gesture on his part that I responded, “Oh, no you did not wake me.
-Your father and I are having coffee”.
-Then the doorbell rings, “hang on William someone is at the door–who the hell is here so early in the morning?”
-Jump out of bed, throw on the bathrobe….and it’s HIM!!!
-He drove all night from NC to CT to surprise me for Valentine’s Day.
+"I just wanted to be the first to ask if you would be my Valentine.
+I hope I did not wake you."
+It was such a loving, sweet gesture on his part that I responded, "Oh, no you did not wake me.
+Your father and I are having coffee".
+Then the doorbell rings, "hang on William someone is at the door--who the hell is here so early in the morning?"
+Jump out of bed, throw on the bathrobe....and it's HIM!!!
+He drove all night from NC to CT to surprise me for Valentine's Day.
 What a gift from his heart to mine.

 Heart pendant.